Dancing with the Stars (American TV series) season 23: Couples

+This season featured thirteen celebrity contestants.
 The first eight professional dancers were revealed on Good Morning America on August 23, 2016: Lindsay Arnold, Sharna Burgess, Witney Carson, Artem Chigvintsev, Val Chmerkovskiy, Sasha Farber, Allison Holker, and Gleb Savchenko.
-Later, other returning dancers were announced: Emma Slater, Maksim Chmerkovskiy, Derek Hough, and Cheryl Burke.
+The other returning dancers were later announced: Emma Slater, Maksim Chmerkovskiy, Derek Hough, and Cheryl Burke.
 Jenna Johnson was the only new pro this season, having previously been a member of the troupe.
-Keo Motsepe returned, but as a member of the show's dance troupe.

-The full cast of celebrities and pros was revealed on August 30, 2016, on Good Morning America.
+The full cast was revealed on August 30, 2016, on Good Morning America.

 Hosts and judges

 Tom Bergeron and Erin Andrews returned as hosts, and Carrie Ann Inaba, Len Goodman, and Bruno Tonioli returned as judges.
-On August 26, 2016, it was reported that Julianne Hough would return to the show as a judge following a hiatus.
+On August 26, 2016, it was reported that Julianne Hough would return to the show as a judge following a one-season hiatus.
 Due to a personal tragedy, Erin Andrews took a week off from her co-hosting duties and former pro Kym Johnson-Herjavec filled in during the results show in week 3.
 On October 17, Pitbull took over Len Goodman's position as a guest judge for week 6.
 On November 7, Idina Menzel took over for Goodman as a guest judge for week 9.

 Dance troupe

-Season 23 troupe consisted of returning members Brittany Cherry, Hayley Erbert, Alan Bersten and Dennis Jauch, joined by former pro Keo Motsepe and added new member Britt Stewart.
+The troupe consisted of returning members Alan Bersten, Brittany Cherry, Hayley Erbert, and Dennis Jauch, joined by former pro Keo Motsepe and new member Britt Stewart.